 Although they still face challenges, electronic payments are growing within the online B2B world.
 With close to 90 percent of B2B companies anticipating the fall of the paper check in favor of faster, more advanced online payments, there may soon be over six trillion dollars being transferred electronically between buyers and suppliers around the world.
 It should come as no surprise, then, that quite a few services have popped up promising to make online B2B payment methods faster, easier, and more secure.

 Aside from simply convincing companies to break old habits and begin transferring their payment and invoicing systems to an electronic format, these services face a whole host of obstacles that they must overcome.
 For example, while modern commerce demands increasingly high levels of flexibility and responsiveness, the aggressive expansion and distribution of supply chains has made it more difficult to complete transactions on time.
-Therefore, in order to be successful, an online payment service must first address some of today’s most vexing B2B e-payment challenges:
+Therefore, in order to be successful, an online payment gateway must first address some of today’s most vexing B2B e-payment challenges:

 1. Handling multiple B2B payment options, including checks